 Thus when my friend asked if there is a place I would like to visit in Kyiv.
 My answer was: the Museum of Ukrainian Sixtiers.
 The Sixtiers was а new generation of the Soviet Intelligence whose the main idea was turn the USSR to real democracy.

-The people in the village sang fantastic.
+The people in the village sang fantastically.
 Various voices – men and women – united into a wonderful choir.
-In such way youth opened the village’s life as a treasury of Ukrainian culture.
-Late Mukola Plachotnuk was sent to a mental hospital for such innocent act.
-Mental hospital was one of most cruel method of fighting against dissidents in USSR.
+In such way, the youth opened the village’s life as a treasury of Ukrainian culture.
+Late Mukola Plachotnuk was sent to a mental hospital for such an innocent act.
+The mental hospital was one of the cruellest methods of fighting against dissidents in USSR.

 But people could not keep silence.
-In Kyiv there were some intelligent families that gathered progressive people in their houses.
+In Kyiv, there were some intelligent families that gathered progressive people in their houses.
 Unofficially they were called free academies.
-Such kind of informal meeting point was apartment of artist-abstractionist Anatoliy Summara.
-He lived on Volodymyrska street just 100 meter far from KGB office.
+Such kind of informal meeting point was the apartment of artist-abstractionist Anatoliy Summara.
+He lived on Volodymyrska street just 100 meters far from KGB office.

 During the 60s people started to wear embroidered T-shirts.
 It was a time of the “Shervona Ruta” music band and the “Tini zabutykh predkiv” folk film.

 The Ukrainian uprising was finished in January 1972.
-Actually it was put down brutally.
-During that time the soviet government prepared to celebrate 50 years of Soviet state foundation.
-The Dissident’s movement could spoil image of USSR.
+Actually, it was put down brutally.
+During that time the Soviet government prepared to celebrate 50 years of Soviet state foundation.
+The Dissident’s movement could spoil the image of USSR.

 This Christmas was named Arrested Christmas.
-In some days all people who took part in Christmas were arrested.
-During 1972, 89 people were sentenced to 3-5 years in high security concentration camps.
+In some days all the people who took part in Christmas were arrested.
+During 1972, 89 people were sentenced to 3-5 years in high-security concentration camps.
 Some of them received the maximum – 10 years.
 Among political prisoners were talented poets and national activists Vasyl Stus, Vyacheslav Chornovil, Evgen Sverstuk.